 We are to test all teachings, prophecies and practices against Scripture and judge whether they are true or false (1 Cor.
 2:15;16; 1 Thess.
 5:21; 1 John 4:1).
 Far from swallowing everything we are told, however respected the teacher, believers are to test all that passes for doctrine; to correct and rebuke those in error – for their sake! – (2 Tim.
 4:2-5), and to disassociate from those who continue to preach false doctrine (Rom.
 16:17,18; 2 John 7-11).
 Jesus, Paul and John all publicly named those who publicly opposed the truth (Matt.
 23:1-39; Gal.
 2:11-14; 2 Tim.
 2:14-26; Titus 1:10-14; 3 John 1:9,10 etc [Matt.
 18:15-17 applies to private trespasses]), and we must do the same for the sake of those believers following them.22 Participants of Alpha are not being taught this.

-As with JWs, Moonies, and Romanists, so with less obvious heresies and false teachings operating within mainstream Christianity.
+As with some of the Christian cults such as Mormonism, so with less obvious heresies and false teachings operating within mainstream Christianity.
 They are “not consistent with the teaching of the New Testament” and Gumbel is right: “All these heresies, all these cults were around in a very similar form in New Testament times and they [the apostles] dealt with them and the answers are there in the Bible”.
-Today, however, instead of recognising that, just like the heresies of the 1st Century and the JWs of the 20th Century, these groups are preaching another Jesus, whom we have not preached, we, like the Corinthians to whom Paul was writing here, are welcoming them with open arms.
+Today, however, instead of recognising that, just like the heresies of the 1st Century, these groups are preaching another Jesus, whom we have not preached, we, like the Corinthians to whom Paul was writing here, are welcoming them with open arms.